Wild unicorn growth may be magical and rare, but research shows a few common characteristics among those highly successful SMBs.

 The first step to achieving high growth is basic: establish a growth culture.
 To do that, create and share revenue and headcount goals for where you’d like to be in one, three, and five years, and hire experienced employees based both on what you need now and what you’ll need in the future.

 Consider payment software Stripe, which achieved unicorn status in 2014.
-As Stripe’s CEO Patrick Collison says, “You don’t have a valuable company unless the company continues to execute.”
+As Stripe’s CEO Patrick Collison said, “You don’t have a valuable company unless the company continues to execute.”
 In other words: ambitious companies have to continually seek new ways to innovate — complacency is the enemy of growth.
 Research shows 60% of small business owners are actively looking to grow, while 36% seek to maintain their size and 4% would like to shrink.
 Yet even with a growth mindset, challenges are aplenty:

 2. Unicorn companies use technology to automate and scale

-3. Unicorn companies use AI to innovate
+3. Unicorn companies use artificial intelligence (AI) to innovate

 Speaking of technology, research shows another big difference in AI adoption and use.
-Compared to declining SMBs, growing SMBs are 54% more likely to say they’re ready to use artificial intelligence — and 45% more likely to already use it.
+Compared to declining SMBs, growing SMBs are 54% more likely to say they’re ready to use AI — and 45% more likely to already use it.
 Among those already using AI, the top use cases are lead prioritization for sales, automated chatbots for customer service, and predictive audiences for marketing.
 And those growing SMBs always seem to be preparing for the future; their top anticipated uses for AI include automatic recommendations for customers and predictive sales forecasting.

 Many of those unicorn companies — particularly the business-to-consumer (B2C) ones — are proud early adopters of AI.
-As Splash CEO Ben Hindman says, leading companies are “always looking for solutions and they’re willing to do things differently to get better results.”
+As Splash CEO Ben Hindman said, leading companies are “always looking for solutions and they’re willing to do things differently to get better results.”

 That’s where AI comes in handy, and the innovative uses are as varied as the unicorns themselves.
 Looking at a few of our Salesforce SMB unicorn customers, for example, DoorDash uses AI to rock logistics, while InVision’s product includes an AI assistant.
 Convoy uses AI to revolutionize the trucking industry, and Kabbage uses it to disrupt banking and loans.
 Growing SMBs like these have been quick to adopt machine learning to stay on a trajectory of innovation.